panzerdp/dmitripavlutin.com/content/posts/046-function-parameters/index.md

 greeFirstPerson(persons); // => 'Hello, John Smith!'
 ```

 The destructuring of parameter `[{ name }]` is more complex.
-It extracts the first item of the array, then read from this item the `name` name property.
+It extracts the first item of the array, then reads from this item the `name` property.

 ## 4. *arguments* object

-Another nice feature of JavaScript functions is that you can call the same function with a variable number of arguments.
+Another nice feature of JavaScript functions is the ability to call the same function with a variable number of arguments.

-In such a situation you have to use a special object `arguments`.
-It holds the function parameters in an array-like object.
+If you do so, it makes sense to use a special object `arguments`, which holds all the inocation arguments in an array-like object.

 For example, let's sum the arguments of a function: